1andyhopper/nita/docs/step-by-step-nita-project.md

    **Modify the Image**:
    - If you need to modify the existing image, you can log into the container locally, make adjustments, and save the new version of the image locally.
 After making your changes, you must push the modified image to Docker Hub to make it publicly available.
    - Ensure you tag your image appropriately.
-For example, if your organization is `acme`, and the new image is `ansible-dynamite` with a tag of `3.2.1.000`, you would need to tag and push it as follows:
+For example, if your organisation is `acme`, and the new image is `ansible-dynamite` with a tag of `3.2.1.000`, you would need to tag and push it as follows:
      ```shell
      docker tag `local-image-name` acme/ansible-dynamite:3.2.1.000
      docker push acme/ansible-dynamite:3.2.1.000